kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/machine-pool.md

 * `failureReason` - a string field explaining why a fatal error has occurred, if possible.
 * `failureMessage` - a string field that holds the message contained by the error.

-Note: once any of `failureMessage` or `failureMessage` surface on the machine pool, they cannot be restored anymore (this is considered a terminal error).
+Note: once any of `failureReason` or `failureMessage` surface on the machine pool who is referencing the bootstrap config object, they cannot be restored anymore (this is considered a terminal error).

 Example: